opensearch-project/documentation-website/_dashboards/index.md

 1. Go to the [OpenSearch Dashboards playground](https://playground.opensearch.org/app/home).
 2. Choose **OpenSearch Dashboards > Dashboard**.
 3. Explore the datasets **[Flights] Global Flight Dashboard**, **[Logs] Web Traffic**, and **[eCommerce] Revenue Dashboard**.
 4. Interact with the data on a dashboard.
 Choose **Add filter** at top left, and then choose a field that you want to filter, along with an operator and a value.
-When finished choose **Save**.

 ##### Example: [Logs] Web Traffic dashboard with filters applied